atc-net/atc/README.md

 # atc
+Repository for atc-net written in C#

+# atc-rest
+Common Rest library for atc-net written in C#

+# atc-rest-extended
-Common library for atc-net written in C#
+Common Rest Extended library for atc-net written in C#